Promoting Fundamental British Values.

 Pupils are encouraged to regard people of all faiths, races and cultures with respect and tolerance and understand that while different people may hold different views about what is ‘right’ and ‘wrong’, all people living in England are subject to its law.

 • tolerance of those of different faiths and beliefs

 British Values are not taught as a separate subject, but are interwoven into our values and our curriculum.
+We also ensure that each term starts with a British Value assembly to ensure that British Values are at the heart of what we do.
 We ensure our children embody British Values and realise that these are an essential quality to have.

 These values will be reinforced at GEMS Wantage Primary Academy in the following ways:

 Pupil voice is of upmost importance at GEMS Wantage Primary Academy.
 Pupils will have the opportunity to have their voices heard through decisions made by the the School Council who will be democratically voted in by their classes.

 The rule of law

 The importance of rules and laws are comprehensive throughout the curriculum.
 These laws and rules that support class, school or country are reinforced through learning in PHSE, through regular assemblies and whole school themes.
 Our children will understand that actions have consequences and it is their responsibility to behave in the right way and to make the right choices.